The first paper of Transgenerational epigenetic inheritance week was a 2017 Canadian/Netherlands review that’s organized

-The reviewers noted that the mechanisms of transgenerational programming are complex and multivariate.
-The severity, timing, and type of exposure, lineage of transmission, germ cell exposure, and gender of an organism were the main factors that may determine the consequences.
-The mechanisms reviewed were:
+The reviewers noted that mechanisms of transgenerational programming are complex and multivariate.
+Severity, timing, and type of exposure; lineage of transmission; germ cell exposure; and gender of an organism were the main factors that may determine consequences.
+Mechanisms reviewed were:

 - Parental exposure to an adverse environment;

-- Altered maternal behavior and care of the offspring; and
+- Altered maternal behavior and care of offspring; and

 - Experience-dependent modifications of the epigenome.

 There was a long list of diseases and impaired functionalities that were consequences of ancestral experiences and exposures.
-Most of the studies were animal, but a few were human, such as those done on effects of extended power outages during the Quebec ice storm of January 1998.
+Most studies were of animals, but a few were human, such as those done on effects of extended power outages during a Quebec ice storm of January 1998.

 One intervention that was effective in reversing a transgenerational phenotype induced by deficient rodent maternal care was to place pups with a caring foster female soon after birth.
 It’s probably unacceptable in human societies to preemptively recognize all poor-care human mothers and remove the infant to caring foster mothers.
-But researchers could probably find enough instances to develop studies of the effectiveness of the placements in reversing a transgenerational phenotype.
+But researchers could probably find enough instances to develop studies of the effectiveness of such placements in reversing a transgenerational phenotype.

 The review didn’t have suggestions for reversing human transgenerational phenotypes, just “potential interventions to reverse negative effects of transgenerational programming.”
-The interventions suggested for humans – exercise, enriched lifestyle, cognitive training, dietary regimens, and expressive art and writing therapies – only reduced the impact of transgenerational epigenetic effects.
+Interventions suggested for humans – exercise, enriched lifestyle, cognitive training, dietary regimens, and expressive art and writing therapies – only reduced impacts of transgenerational epigenetic effects.

-The tricky wording of “reverse negative effects of transgenerational programming” showed that research paradigms weren’t aimed at resolving causes.
-The review is insufficient for the same reasons mentioned in How one person’s paradigms regarding stress and epigenetics impedes relevant research, prompting my same comment:
+Tricky wording of “reverse negative effects of transgenerational programming” showed that research paradigms weren’t aimed at resolving causes.
+The review was insufficient for the same reasons mentioned in How one person’s paradigms regarding stress and epigenetics impedes relevant research, prompting my same comment:

 Aren’t people interested in human treatments of originating causes so that their various symptoms don’t keep bubbling up?
 Why wouldn’t research paradigms be aligned accordingly?

-When reversals of human phenotypes aren’t researched, the problems may compound by being transmitted to the next generations.
+When reversals of human phenotypes aren’t researched, problems may compound by being transmitted to the next generations.

 http://www.sciencedirect.com/science/article/pii/S014976341630714X “Transgenerational effects of early environmental insults on aging and disease incidence” (not freely available)